Soriano’s Lukens House hits the market in historic Jefferson Park

 Despite this, it was an amazing opportunity to resuscitate an architectural gem.

-Using the original blueprints and drawings from Soriano‘s archives kept at CalPoly Pomona and photos taken by the architectural photographer Julius Shulman, Mike teamed up with Barry Milofsky of M2A Architects along with Albert Luna to help with a down to the studs remodel of the three-bedroom, two-bathroom residence.
+Using the original blueprints and drawings from Soriano‘s archives kept at CalPoly Pomona and photos taken by the architectural photographer Julius Shulman, Mike teamed up with Barry Milofsky of M2A Architects along with Albert Luna to help with a down-to-the-studs remodel of the three-bedroom, two-bathroom residence.

-Boasting a flat roof, large overhung eaves and ribbon band steel frame windows, the residence is one of Los Angeles’s premier international style homes.
+Boasting a flat roof, large overhung eaves, and ribbon band steel frame windows, the residence is one of Los Angeles’s premier international-style homes.

-Inside, every surface of the 1,491-square-feet of living space was replaced.
+Inside, every surface of the 1,491 square feet of living space was replaced.
 “The dining room occupies the space which was once a kitchen.
 Walls were opened up and a credenza was added for serving.
 Lukens had requested lots of shelving for his ceramics.
 Here shelving was added to display the owner’s pottery collection.”

 Outside, the mansion’s 1908 restored glass greenhouse has been re-purposed as a dazzling dining pavilion, enhancing the lushly restored garden.
-Mike says “Sitting in a garden like this is something you don’t find everyday in LA.”
+Mike says “Sitting in a garden like this is something you don’t find every day in LA.”

 The restoration garnered multiple preservation awards from the Los Angeles Conservancy, California Preservation Foundation, and the Los Angeles Business Council.